1 Helpful / 0 Not

 Cons: -Really short, no great driver chances.
 Not a huge problem, but worth mentioning.

 -Rough area.
 There were a bunch of sketchy-looking drunk guys sitting at a picnic table.
 After my round, I saw one of them had some kind of gun.
 I took off and I don't think I'll ever be back.

 Crappiest layout ever.
 SO many holes you were crossing the lines of or were way too close to adjacent holes.
+Many holes also were too close to private property fences, the road, or the ball fields.
 FORE!

 -A course such as this would get old very fast, with only one tee and pin placement

 Other Thoughts: -This course shouldn't even be here.
 A central city park needs to have some simply open areas for people to run, picnic, or do whatever they please.
 This park is basically a crummy 9-hole disc golf course and some baseball fields, plus a playground, which really isn't all that safe, being within foul-ball range from the softball field.
 No area for kids to run around safely.